DrNattapoom/Federated_Learning/README.md

 # What I have learned ...
 ### 1. The Concept of Fedreated Learning:
-   -  A machine learning approach where an algorithm is trained across multiple decentralized devices holding local datasets with exchanging the data samples.
+   -  A machine learning approach where an algorithm is trained across multiple decentralized devices holding local datasets without exchanging the data samples.
    -  Unlike traditional machine learning, the raw data is not aggregated to a centralized server; rather, it is left distributed on the client devices.
    -  Federated Learning Applications are used on ...
       -  Internet of Things (IoT)